School Trust Lands - Projects

 Why is the project a land purchase rather than a land exchange?

-Under the purchase-only proposal, the DNR would initiate the process by removing the school trust land designation from approximately 80,000 acres of state lands within the BWCAW.
-Then, the federal government will purchase the surface rights to most of those lands from the DNR using a federal Land and Water Conservation Fund appropriation.
+Under the purchase-only proposal, the DNR is initiating the process of removing the school trust land designation from approximately 80,000 acres of school trust lands within the BWCAW.
+Then, the federal government will purchase from the state the surface rights to most of those lands from the DNR using a federal Land and Water Conservation Fund appropriation.
 Following the federal acquisition, the DNR will deposit the sale proceeds in the Permanent School Fund for management by the State Board of Investment.

-• Consolidate federal ownership of lands within the BWCAW through the acquisition of state-owned school trust parcels and outside of the BWCAW through the purchase of TCF-owned lands.
+• Consolidate federal ownership of lands within the BWCAW through the acquisition of state-owned school trust parcels.

 • Maximize long-term economic return of state school trust.